 The front end uses a skid-steer detach, which is very very nice.
 Makes changing attachments very quick.

 The bucket loader it comes with is a decent enough tool for most jobs.
 I haven’t had it bend or warp when I used it for prying out tree stumps.
+You should not pry stumps out.
+It’s OK for digging around the base so you can axe the roots, then pop it out with the bucket.
 You should weld on a chain hook though, because otherwise you risk damaging your hydraulics if you run a chain over the bucket and to the grill guard like I have done.

 The level indicator is useful.

 The bucket controls are TOUCHY.
-If you lift anything heavy, you’ll need to increase RPM to let the hydraulic rams work right.
+If you lift anything heavy, you’ll need to increase RPM to about 2500 to let the hydraulic rams work right.
 They are extremely sensitive and you have to grab the lever at the base and work it very slowly to prevent over-movement.
+Or, commit and let the load drop, it’s not the best scenario.

 I can fill the entire bucket up to a heaping amount of gravel, and the tractor can lift it no problem.
-The rams will lift the entire back end off the ground if you get it stuck in a stump or something is too heavy.
+The rams will lift the entire back end off the ground if you get it stuck or something is too heavy.
 However, the back end becomes unstable and you need to keep your load very low and use the FWD to get enough traction to move if you skimp on your counterweight.
 I normally keep my tiller on the rear to balance.
 I wouldn’t load the bucket up all the way on a hill.
+Use a counterweight, don’t rely on the powered front wheels to get you moving.
+Techs call it “hard on the front end”.

 The PTO has two usable speed ranges, 540 and 960.
 There’s another high speed mode at like 2.5kRPM but I don’t know what in the world I would use that for, maybe a PTO generator.
 It’s a standard 6-spline quick disconnect type.